metalibm/axf/README.md

 - **approx_params** which is a class-specific map describing the parameter of the approximation instance

 ### Note on error bound
-The bound on the approximation error listed in `approx_error` under the field `bound` is not a target but a realization: an AXF description is only valid if the absolute value of the approximation error of the described scheme is less than or equal to the listed value.
+The bound on the approximation error listed in `approx_error` under the field `value` is not a target but a realization: an AXF description is only valid if the absolute value of the approximation error of the described scheme is less than or equal to the listed value.

 ### Simple Polynomial approximation